 In addition to the above, extKeyUsage extension requirements vary based on the relationship between the Issuer and Subject organizations represented in the Cross-Certificate.

-The extKeyUsage extension MAY be “unrestricted” as described in the following table if: - the organizationName represented in the Issuer and Subject names of the corresponding certificate are either: - the same, or - the organizationName represented in the Subject name is an affiliate of the organizationName represented in the Issuer name - the corresponding CA represented by the Subject of the Cross-Certificate is operated by the same organization as the Issuing CA or an Affiliate of the Issuing CA organization.
+The extKeyUsage extension MAY be “unrestricted” as described in the following table if:

+the organizationName represented in the Issuer and Subject names of the corresponding certificate are either:

+the same, or

+the organizationName represented in the Subject name is an affiliate of the organizationName represented in the Issuer name

+the corresponding CA represented by the Subject of the Cross-Certificate is operated by the same organization as the Issuing CA or an Affiliate of the Issuing CA organization.

 Cross-Certified Subordinate CA with Unrestricted EKU